 One mistake people make when coastal foraging is thinking it’s all about just lobster and crab.
 These may be a quick fix for a larger meal but you will be missing out on so much more.
 Why not try a bit of everything to see what you prefer?
 Even some of the sea weed is edible just like you can buy in Chinese restaurants.
 One thing to remember is to make sure anything you take is in size.
 Check the legal size limits if in doubt leave it, always take a measure with you.

 For more ideas on what you can eat while coastal foraging and even ways to cook what you find check out YouTube.
 There are plenty of videos full of hints, tips and ideas, I watch them regular.
 If I was to recommend a few with varied content they would be, The Fish Locker, Smash Fishing.
 For purely coastal foraging I would look at “Coastal foraging with Craig Evans”.
+His videos will show you how experienced he is by making it look so easy.

 If at first you don’t succeed do not be disheartened, I always do a bit of research before trying new places.
 Check out pictures of areas online so you can see if they look suitable at low tide.
 Now if you fancy trying coastal foraging never overlook the following advice.